 Later that month, the first person charged with selling TV boxes in the UK which are able to stream illegal content is heading to trial.
 Brian Thompson, who sells Kodi boxes in Middlesbrough, England, insists that he’s done nothing wrong.
 Although he’s wiling to test his business in the court system, there’s still a lot of uncertainty around selling a fully loaded Kodi box.

 When “fully loaded” is a “load of …”

 Third party add-ons can be pretty frustrating sometimes.

-In fact, I’ve been running a survey to help me get to know you a little better and many of you listed crappy add-ons as one of your biggest challenges when trying to watch a movie or live TV.
+In fact, dozens of you have emailed me saying that crappy add-ons as one of your biggest challenges when trying to watch a movie or live TV.